 Data processing

 All videos were analyzed using SLEAP v 1.4.0 (Pereira et al., 2022) to estimate the movement of the body parts of each individual.
 The model was based on that developed for Reticulitermes speratus and Coptotermes formosanus in a previous study (Mizumoto and Reiter, 2025), with a 17-node skeleton: antenna tips (LR), antenna middle (LR), antenna base (LR), head (middle of mouth parts), head-pronotum boundary, pronotum-mesonotum boundary, metanotum-abdomen boundary, abdomen-tip, fore legs (LR), mid legs (LR), and the hind legs (LR).
 First, we tracked the videos at 90 mm dish.
-We labeled X individuals from Y videos for training.
+We labeled 20 individuals from 10 videos for training.
 We trained a U-Net-based model with a multi-animal top-down approach, with a receptive field size of X pixels for the centroid and Y pixels for the centered instance, on Nvidia GeForce RTX 4090, where augmentation was done by rotating images from -180 to 180 degrees.
 The mean Average Precision (mAP) and mean Average Recall (mAR) of this model were 0.687 and 0.766, respectively.
 While tracking after the inference, we used the instance similarity method with the greedy matching method.
 Then, based on the model developed for the 90 mm dish, we performed the tracking for the 150 mm dish.
 We used the same procedure as above, where we labeled 22 individuals from 11 videos for training

 All pose estimation data were converted to HDF5 files, which were further converted into FEATHER files, using Python.
 We employed a linear interpolation method to address missing values in the dataset after downsampling the data into 30 FPS.
 After scaling all data from pixels to mm (2000 pixels = arena size), we used a median filter with a kernel size of 5 to reduce noise.
 We extracted the position of the head, body center (metanotum-abdomen boundary), and abdomen-tip for further analysis.